gary-archer/oauth.apisample.serverless/README.md

 * The [jose](https://github.com/panva/jose) library manages in-memory JWT validation.
 * AWS Route 53 provides custom hosting domains.
 * AWS Certificate Manager issues and auto-renews the API's SSL certificate.
-* AWS Cognito is the API's default Authorization Server.
+* AWS Cognito is the API's default authorization server.
-* DynamoDB caches JWKS keys and extra claims.
-* The AWS API Gateway is the internet API entry point.
+* The AWS API Gateway provides the internet API entry point.
 * The API logs output to CloudWatch and could be shipped to a log aggregation system.